Los Angeles wooden arbor, pergola, patio cover, fence, deck, driveway gate, entry gate, garden gate, tree house and play house designer and builder.

 The cost depends on the type of wood gate you want: basic, custom, or high end.

-• A custom gate runs from $800 - $2,000 for entry gates and $1,600 - $4,500 for driveway gates.
+• A custom entry gate runs from $1,000 - $4,000, a driveway gate costs $3,500 - $7,000 and a double gate runs $5,000 - $15,000.
 You can save money if you have a gate and fence built at the same time, since a gate can be built while the concrete sets on fence posts or arbor footings.
 Surprisingly, there are builders who charge a lot more.

 If you are purchasing a pre-made wood gate, remember to include the cost of on-site installation and additional materials (posts, concrete and often hardware) in your budget.
 You can also read more about comparing estimates.